A German county elected a far-right candidate for the first time since the Nazi era, raising concern

 “That’s exactly the kind of intimidation that basically results from the machinery of hatred and incitement and then sadly spreads.
 And that really worries me,” said Stephan Kramer, the head of Thuringia’s state domestic intelligence agency, told the AP at his office in the state capital, Erfurt.

-It doesn’t bother Knoth that the AfD is under surveillance by Thuringia’s domestic state intelligence agency for its close ties to far-right extremists.
+It doesn’t bother Knoth that the AfD is under surveillance for its ties to far-right extremists.

 “It was elected democratically, and I don’t find anything offensive about it,” he said.